dward2/BME547/Resources/Git/branching.md

 `master` branch.

 As this merge was done on GitHub, the local repository has no knowledge of this merge.
-So, back in the local repository, the following `git` commands will update the local repository to the same condition as GitHub.
-First, the master branch must be checked out.
+So, back in the local repository, the local repository is updated to the same status as GitHub by using the following `git` commands.First, the master branch is checked out.
 ```
 git checkout master
 ```
-Then, we `fetch` the latest status from GitHub and `pull` the latest master to the local repository:
+Then, `fetch` is used to get the latest status from GitHub and `pull` is used to pull the latest `master` branch updates into the local repository:
 ```
 git fetch
 git pull
 ```
-`git` knows to pull the master branch because that is the currently active branch.
-The local git commit history for the local master branch is:
+`git` knows to pull the `master` branch because that is the currently active branch.
+The local git commit history for the local master branch is now:

 ![gitlog-3.jpg](branching_files/gitlog-3.JPG)

 #### Second Feature Branch
 A second feature branch, called `calculations` is now made from the `master` branch.
 Make sure that the `master` branch is currently checked out.
-Then, a new branch can be made:
+Then, a new branch is made:
 ```
 git checkout master
 git branch calculations